dinhthitu/SS2-Find-Recipes/README.md

 ## Project Overview

 Recipe Finder is a web application designed to help users discover and organize recipes based on available ingredients or recipe names.
 By integrating the Spoonacular API, the application provides robust recipe search functionality, user authentication, and personalized recipe management.
 Users can explore recipes tailored to their preferences, save favorites, and manage their ingredient lists, all within a mobile-responsive, user-friendly interface.
+Food-related news and articles are provided through NewsAPI, keeping users updated on culinary trends and cuisine stories.

 The main goal is to create an intuitive platform for food enthusiasts to find inspiration, manage their recipe collections, and explore detailed recipe information while ensuring secure user authentication and data privacy.